Faiyum: Ancient history

 Under the Ptolemaic Kingdom, the city was called Ptolemais Euergétis (Πτολεμαῒς Εὐεργέτις) until Ptolemy II Philadelphus (309–246 BC) renamed the city Arsinoë and the whole nome after the name of his sister-wife Arsinoe II (316–270 or 268), who was deified after her death as part of the Ptolemaic cult of Alexander the Great, the official religion of the kingdom.
 Ptolemy II Philadelphus also established a town at the edge of Faiyum named Philadelphia.
 It was laid out in a regular grid plan to resemble a typical Greek city, with private dwellings, palaces, baths and a theatre.

 Under the Roman Empire, Arsinoë became part of the province of Arcadia Aegypti.
 To distinguish it from other cities of the same name, it was called "Arsinoë in Arcadia".

 With the arrival of Christianity, Arsinoë became the seat of a bishopric, a suffragan of Oxyrhynchus, the capital of the province and the metropolitan see.
 Michel Le Quien gives the names of several bishops of Arsinoë, nearly all of them associated with one heresy or another.

 The Catholic Church, considering Arsinoë in Arcadia to be no longer a residential bishopric, lists it as a titular see.

 Fayyum was the seat of Shahralanyozan, governor of Sasanian Egypt (619–629).

 The 10th-century Bible exegete, Saadia Gaon, thought el-Fayyum to have actually been the biblical city of Pithom, mentioned in Exodus 1:11.

+Benjamin of Tudela reported that Faiyum had 200 Jews in 1170.

-Around 1245 CE, the region became the subject of the most detailed government survey to survive from the medieval Arab world, conducted by Abū ‘Amr ‘Uthman Ibn al-Nābulusī.
+Around 1245, the region became the subject of the most detailed government survey to survive from the medieval Arab world, conducted by Abū ‘Amr ‘Uthman Ibn al-Nābulusī.